 All categories of properties will be advertised.
 General needs properties; properties that have been adapted for those with disabilities; properties that are specifically for the elderly and which may have a warden and/or an emergency call system.
-Adverts will clearly indicate any restrictions on bidding e.g. where properties have been adapted and/or are specifically for people with disabilities.
+Adverts will clearly indicate any restrictions on bidding (e.g. where properties have been adapted and/or are specifically for people with disabilities) and will detail any particular criteria that apply (eg.where full occupancy is required, affordability criteria etc.)